-During 2012 the Board has reviewed all of our policies and procedures.
+During 2012 the Board reviewed all of our policies and procedures.
 Each of our policies now accurately reflects our mission and capability to meet our responsibilities as a land conservation organization.
 In the fall of 2012, we engaged attorney Elizabeth Wroblicka to review our policies, suggest changes, and assist us in updating our by-laws.
-It has been rewarding to see that much of the work the Land Trust has done over the years is consistent with the Standards and Practices of the Land Trust Alliance.
-Codifying our practices into clearly described policies will make it easier for us to continue our work, and to pass along our knowledge to future board members.
-Our next step is to register with the Accreditation Commission in May, and spend this year compiling the documentation that shows our compliance with our stated policies.
-This work will prepare us for our pre-application in January 2014.
-Thank you to Jeanie Lindquist who is heading this committee.
+It was rewarding to see that much of the work the Land Trust has done over the years is consistent with the Standards and Practices of the Land Trust Alliance.
+Codifying our practices into clearly described policies will makes it easier for us to continue our work, and to pass along our knowledge to future board members.